 - Families often fall into the trap of thinking that resolving the mental illness will resolve the drug addiction.

 This is incorrect.
 The Hader Clinic sees clients who have been in and out of acute care psychiatric hospitals for drug-induced psychosis.
 These patients have been held in care where they are sedated, stabilised and released back into society, only to use ice again.

 And the cycle continues.
 In drug rehabilitation, ice addicts can be stabilised and have their addiction treated so that they don’t relapse into using and, in turn, not trigger psychotic episodes.

-If you or your loved one is living with ice psychosis, know that there is help available and that treatment can be effective when approached the right way.
+If you or your loved one is living with psychosis caused by ice, know that there is help available and that treatment, such as residential rehabilitation, including a 28 day detox and rehab program, can be effective when approached the right way.